 When the zombies are eating the bodies in the burnt-out truck they were actually eating roast ham covered in chocolate sauce.
-The filmmakers joked that it was so nausea inducing that it was almost a waste of time putting the makeup on the zombies, as they ended up looking pale and sick anyway.
+The filmmakers joked that it was so nausea inducing that it was almost a waste of time putting the makeup on the zombies as they ended up looking pale and sick anyway.

 The gas pump was not bolted to the ground when the actress who played Barbra, Judith O'Dea, runs into it at the start of the film.
 She did it with so much force she almost tipped it over on the cameraman.

 One of the working titles for this film was "Night of the Flesh Eaters".
 Originally, the beings attacking the characters were extraterrestrial in origin, either aliens or humans possessed by an alien pathogen, presumably covering a NASA satellite returning from Venus.
 Eventually, it was decided that the dead would rise and devour the living, presumably due to radiation that was carried by a NASA satellite returning from Venus.
 In the film, the dead are referred to as "flesh eaters" a few times.

 George A. Romero was the one operating the camera when S. William Hinzman (the cemetery zombie) attacks Barbara in her car by smashing the window with a rock.
 When Hinzman shattered the window, the rock barely missed Romero.